 Over the past 5 years we have restored the farmhouse to a very high standard, using local artisan craftsman and always respecting the traditional architecture of the area.

-With the renovation complete Casa Allué is an exceptional place to stay.
+With the renovation complete Casa Allué is an exceptional Bed and Breakfast in the Spanish Pyrenees.